frankdean/trip-server-2/README.md

 The upgrade option is re-runable.
 If the `pgcrypto` extension has already been created, a warning is issued but can be ignored.

+More detailed instructions for building on different platforms are in the following sections.

 ### Additional Resources